 As a follow-up, Part II will be dedicated to songwriters and recording artists.
 With years of experience recording in all sorts of studio scenarios (and also being the engineer myself at times), I have observed there are some key things that a recording artist and/or songwriter can do to master each recording session.

 Divine Tracks is an independent team comprised of experienced producers, songwriters and audio engineers.
-Our international roster is constantly creating new, original tracks for our extensive catalog to inspire your best work.
+Our international roster is constantly creating new, original beats for our extensive catalog to inspire your best tracks.
 Collectively, our team has produced for artists and companies such as Adidas, Lil Wayne, Yonas, G Unit, MTV, Logic, Jadakiss, Strange Music, Ty Dolla $ign, Obie Trice, Brother Ali, Sirius XM BPM, Focus Features, Paramount Pictures and many more.